MoveMe and MoveMe Mates

 Can my partner come too?

-Yes!
 Parkinsons.Me is all about families, so we’re organising refreshments for carers and partners in another room while you work hard on your exercises.
-This will be a chance to share experiences and have a chat, but we’re also hoping to organise talks on specific topics as the classes progress.
+This will be a chance to share experiences and have a chat, but we’re also hoping to organise talks on specific topics as the classes progress

 How can I sign up and how much does it cost?

-The cost of the classes is supported by Parkinsons.Me, which means that each class costs £5.00 per participant.
-If you would like to find out if there are places available, please email us here.
+The cost of the classes is supported by Parkinsons.Me, which means that each hall based class costs just £5.00 per participant.
+To check if there is a place in the class, please email email@example.com

 Tell me more

-If you would like to know more, please download our 2020 leaflet here.
+If you would like to know more, please download our leaflet